subsyncit/subsyncit/README.md

 # Overview

-## Features in common with all file-sync technologies:
+## Features in common with all file-sync technologies

 * Brings down added/changed/deleted files from the remote Subversion repo to the client's local sync directory.
 * Pushed up added/changed/deleted files from your client's local sync directory to the remote Subversion repo on the server.
 * Several people can maintain separate local sync directories and share files on a remote Subversion repo.
 * The server always wins; the software simply renames the local file out of the way.
 Though there's a possibility that for text-forms a three-way merge could be performed (TODO)

-## Additional features expected because Subversion is the backing store:
+## Additional features expected because Subversion is the backing store

 * Keeps an audit trail (historical versions)
 * Whole directory trees can be checked out en-masse, worked on, and committed back (per normal Svn workflow)
 * Branches are a configuration choice for novel usages.

-## Why not use a different VCS backing store.
+## Why not use a different VCS backing store?

 * Subversion speaks WebDAV meaning very simple client technologies can connect
 * Subversion allows direct remote access to any resource (or history of the same) without a clone and without a lasting cost to the server